-(2) A practitioner may charge no more than the rate(s) published under paragraph (b)(1) of this section for at least 30 calendar days after the last date on which the schedule of fees was published.

-(c) Communication of fee information.
+- (2) A practitioner may charge no more than the rate(s) published under paragraph (b)(1) of this section for at least 30 calendar days after the last date on which the schedule of fees was published. - (c) Communication of fee information.

 Fee information may be communicated in professional lists, telephone directories, print media, mailings, electronic mail, facsimile, hand delivered flyers, radio, television, and any other method.
 The method chosen, however, must not cause the communication to become untruthful, deceptive, or otherwise in violation of this part.
 A practitioner may not persist in attempting to contact a prospective client if the prospective client has made it known to the practitioner that he or she does not desire to be solicited.
 In the case of radio and television broadcasting, the broadcast must be recorded and the practitioner must retain a recording of the actual transmission.
-In the case of direct mail and ecommerce communications, the practitioner must retain a copy of the actual communication, along with a list or other description of persons to whom the practitioner for a period of at least 36 months from the date of the last transmission or use.
+In the case of direct mail and e-commerce communications, the practitioner must retain a copy of the actual communication, along with a list or other description of persons to whom the communication was mailed or otherwise distributed.
+The copy must be retained by the practitioner for a period of at least 36 months from the date of the last transmission or use.